-and Kopczuk, 2011) clearly lays out the trade-offs involved.
+Our paper contributes to the literature on screening requirements for public benefits.
+The theoretical literature (Nichols and Zeckhauser, 1982; Besley and Coate, 1992; Kleven and Kopczuk, 2011) clearly lays out the trade-offs involved.
 The empirical literature finds mixed evidence (Alatas et al., 2016; Deshpande and Li, 2019; Gray, 2019; Homonoff and Somerville, 2021).
 Our results suggest that in settings where program scope or timing are such that rigorous ex-post auditing systems are costly and/or infeasible, screening can be a valuable tool in mitigating fraud.
 This is especially the case if the documentation requirements that characterize screening are easy for legitimate program participants to satisfy at a reasonable cost.

-The current study also relates to the broader literature on regulation in law and economics.12 In particular, our work has a natural link to studies that compare ex-ante regulation with ex-post enforcement of harmful behavior, both in the private and public sectors.
-There is a long-standing and large theoretical literature that describes the conditions under which screening/regulation and auditing/enforcement act as complements or substitutes.13 In contrast, the empirical literature is limited, with exceptions being Behrer et al. (2021), who show that water quality improved when ex-post oversight mechanisms were replaced by ex-ante regulation by the 1972 Clean Water Act (CWA), and Eliason et al. (2021), who show that requiring prior authorization for ambulance reimbursements reduced health care fraud.
+The current study also relates to the broader literature on regulation in law and economics.
+12 In particular, our work has a natural link to studies that compare ex-ante regulation with ex-post enforcement of harmful behavior, both in the private and public sectors.
+There is a long-standing and large theoretical literature that describes the conditions under which screening/regulation and auditing/enforcement act as complements or substitutes.
+13 In contrast, the empirical literature is limited, with exceptions being Behrer et al. (2021), who show that water quality improved when ex-post oversight mechanisms were replaced by ex-ante regulation by the 1972 Clean Water Act (CWA), and Eliason et al. (2021), who show that requiring prior authorization for ambulance reimbursements reduced health care fraud.
 In a related vein, the distinction between ex-ante and ex-post monitoring features prominently in the political science literature on legislative oversight of the executive branch.
-The central concern of this literature is understanding how legislators can mitigate opportunism by bureaucrats in light of informational asymmetries and the prospect of ex-post monitoring by constituents and interest groups (McCubbins and Schwartz, 1984; Lupia and McCubbins, 1994).
-Our contribution to these related bodies of work lies in empirically establishing an approach for assessing the trade-offs entailed by greater ex-ante regulation, which we apply to a government program of unprecedented scope.
+The central concern of this literature is understanding how legisfrom engaging in tax evasion.
+Yet the payment of taxes requires ample ex-ante documentation (e.g., W2 forms for wage earners), facilitating the use of automated systems to detect discrepancies or irregularities.
+A large literature examines the role of this type of third-party document reporting in tax compliance; see, for example, Kleven et al. (2011) and Pomeranz (2015).
+These upfront documentation requirements introduce additional hurdles and risk for those who would seek to evade their taxes, and contribute to broad compliance in spite of a low incidence of formal auditing.